kim-hyunjin/opensea-selenium-scraper/README.md

-# build web scraper with selenium and python
+# opensea wab scraper

+This helps you gathering metadata from opensea.

+- collection's thumbnail, banner image and base info
+- token's image and base info

 ## how to run